What Is an IBAN for Transferring Money Internationally?

 In countries where an IBAN is necessary, it will include the following:

-The check number, which will be two digits
+- The cheque number, which will be two digits

 Do be careful when entering your IBAN as some receiving banks may charge a fee if the details are incorrect.
 Alternatively, your money transfer may be rejected altogether, if there’s a typo in the IBAN.